jyutzler/Bridge-Systems/system.md

 * 3X: good hand, good suit, strong slam try
 * 3NT: to play (13-15)

+#### Fourth Suit Forcing
+When the fourth suit is bid by either player (usually responder), it is artificial and forcing to game.
+Partner responds with the cheapest acceptable natural bid (unshown 4-card major, 3-card support, etc.).
+Fourth suit bidder then clarifies the hand by bidding naturally.

+The exception to this rule is when all four suits are bid at the 1-level.
+This is forcing for one round and does not guarantee spades.
 ## Game Tries
 #### Relay Game Try